-Most forex traders will use a range of forex trading indicators to try to make the most profitable trading decisions.
-Forex indicators also referred to as technical indicators, are trading tools that online traders can use to generate buy and sell signals, monitor price trends, and attempt to predict future price action.
+Most forex traders will use a range of forex indicators to try to make the most profitable trading decisions.
+Forex indicators, also referred to as technical indicators, are trading tools that online traders can use to generate buy and sell signals, monitor price trends, and attempt to predict future price action.
 The process of using forex indicators to inform trading decisions is often referred to as technical analysis.

 While forex indicators are useful, they are not infallible, so it is important to understand exactly how they work, as this can help traders recognise false signals, and know when to cross-check the signals that one indicator is providing against the signals being given by other indicators.